Nietru/Flappy-Bird-Tutorial/README.md

 # Flappy-Bird-Tutorial
-Play file: Built for Windows
+Unity game built for Windows

 ## Description:
 I followed along with a youtube tutorial for this game, so I could familiarize myself with C#, Unity, and game-creation.
 All three are completely new to me, so I kept it very basic.